-The Buy-Back Program implements the land consolidation component of the Cobell Settlement, which provided $1.9 billion to purchase fractional interests in trust or restricted land from willing sellers at fair market value within a 10-year period.
-Individuals who choose to sell their interests will receive payments directly into their IIM accounts.
-Consolidated interests are immediately restored to tribal trust ownership for uses benefiting the reservation community and tribal members.
+The Buy-Back Program was created to implement the land consolidation component of the Cobell Settlement, which provided a $1.9 billion fund to purchase fractionated interests in trust or restricted land from willing sellers, at fair market value, within a 10-year period.
+Interested sellers will receive payments directly into their IIM accounts.
+Consolidated interests will be transferred to tribal governments for uses benefiting the tribes and their members.

 Sellers Receive Fair Market Value.
 In addition to receiving fair market value for their land based on objective appraisals, sellers also receive a base payment of $75 per offer, regardless of the value of the land.
-Purchases from willing sellers thus far in the Program’s implementation (since December 2013) have resulted in the consolidation of nearly 175,000 acres of land for tribal governments, and in payments to landowners exceeding $61 million.
+Early purchases from willing sellers have resulted in the consolidation of more than 100,000 acres of land for the tribe, and in payments to landowners exceeding $35.5 million.
 While the amounts offered to individuals have varied, a few owners have already received more than $100,000 for their interests.
 On average, payments to individuals have been made within seven days after Interior approves a complete, accepted offer package.

 Tribal Outreach Events Are in Progress.
 Interior has worked cooperatively with the Oglala Sioux Tribe over the past several months to conduct outreach to educate landowners about this unique opportunity, answer questions and help individuals make a timely decision about their land.
 For information about outreach events at Pine Ridge where landowners can gather information in order to make informed decisions about their land, contact the Oglala Sioux Tribe’s outreach staff at 605-867-2610.

 Participation Is Voluntary.
 Participation in the Buy-Back Program is voluntary and selling land does not jeopardize a landowner’s ability to receive individual settlement payments from the Cobell Settlement.